kdaang/dotfiles/README.md

   - nvm needs to run a script but uses posix syntax which doesn't work with fish.
 We need to use bass to run it or something else.
   - i'm using this fisher plugin to make nvm work with fish
     - https://github.com/jorgebucaran/nvm.fish
+- nnn
+  - need to manually install all plugins v